JamFox/docs.jamfox.dev/docs/content/food/coffee.md

 4. Crack at 4:00, and clean the top
 5. Taste from 15:00 until 45:00

+Hoffman way

+1. 6g ground coffee to 100ml
+2. 100°C water
+3. At 4min, break crust and scrape remains
+4. Wait 10min to cool

 ## Milk techniques

 Overall milk at 55-65°C, 55°C usually more sweeter.
 Milk breaks at about 70°C, definitely avoid that.